-Older persons in the community lack essential information, including access to resources, rights, and services.
-Food insecurity is prevalent with concerns over Bamba Chakula program does not address safety concerns especially because there are only a few pre selected vendors.
+Older persons in the community lack essential information, food insecurity which is prevalent with concerns over Bamba Chakula program.
 Individuals with disabilities face significant challenges, particularly due to limited accessibility and inadequate information and livelihood support.
-Concerns regarding further treatment, rights violations, and discrimination emphasize the need for improved healthcare and anti-discrimination measures.
 LGBTQIA+ persons' challenges are not well-understood, with all respondents expressing a lack of awareness.
 Persons with chronic or serious illnesses require ongoing treatment and improved medical facilities which is currently not available in the camp.
-Food insecurity, inadequate nutrition, and sanitation concerns compound their healthcare challenges.
+Food insecurity, inadequate nutrition and sanitation concerns compound their healthcare challenges.
 For minority or marginalized groups, there is limited awareness of their specific issues and risks, with a few mentions of interpersonal conflicts and safety issues.
 Regarding changes in risks for individuals with specific needs, most respondents reported a lack of knowledge about any alterations during September, indicating either stability or a general lack of awareness about potential changes.